Patent Cooperation Treaty Kit

 Correspondence delivered by electronic means of transmission, including facsimile, will be considered to be received on the day that it is transmitted if delivered and received before midnight, local time at CIPO on a day when CIPO is open for business.
 When CIPO is closed for business, correspondence delivered on that day will be considered to be received on the next day on which CIPO is open for business.

 3) Electronic filing using PCT-SAFE software

 PCT-SAFE (Secure Applications Filed Electronically), offers applicants the means to prepare their international applications electronically and to file the application either via secure online transmission or using physical media (e.g., diskette, CD-R, DVD-R).
-The PCT-SAFE software can be operated in PCT-EASY mode where applications are filed on paper, accompanied by the request form data and abstract on a physical media.
 Electronic filing will result in a reduction in certain fees.
 All this is explained in the general overview and frequently asked questions concerning PCT -SAFE, which are available from the WIPO web site.
 Please note, there are minimum system requirements to both use and download the PCT-SAFE software.